GuenterQuast/PhyPiDAQ/README.md

 ```

-Examples for other devices like the analog-to-digital converter MCP3008, for
-rate measurements via the GPIO pins of the Raspberry Pi or temperature
-measurements with PT100 sensors and the resistance-to-digital converter
-MAX31865 are also contained in the configuration directory, see files
-`MCP3008Config.yaml`, `GPIOcount.yaml` or `MAX31865Config.yaml`, respectively.
+Examples of other devices like the analog-to-digital converter MCP3008, of rate measurements via the GPIO pins of the Raspberry Pi or temperature measurements with PT100 sensors and the resistance-to-digital converter MAX31865 are also contained in the configuration directory, see files `MCP3008Config.yaml`, `GPIOcount.yaml` or `MAX31865Config.yaml`, respectively.